Bookkeeping standards

 Reimbursements to students

 RoboJackets will occasionally need to reimburse a student for an out-of-pocket expense or mileage in a personal vehicle.
-Students must submit reimbursement requests in BILL Spend & Expense.
+Students must submit reimbursement requests in Ramp.

-Once the request is approved by a budget owner and an administrator, BILL will withdraw the funds from Mercury.
-The withdrawal description will be Divvy Reimbursem; ACH; RoboJackets Inc. Foundation Group is responsible for creating expense transactions based on the reimbursement requests recorded in BILL.
+Once the request is approved by a budget owner and an administrator, Ramp will withdraw the funds from Mercury.

 Square payments